Adellica/prepl/readme.md

 # PREPL

 A Game-REPL for Chicken Scheme.
 PREPL is a poll-based remote REPL that allows you to integrate a REPL into your game or some event-loop.

-If you need to control exactly when a REPL evaluates its input, `prepl` may be useful.
+If you need to control exactly when a REPL evaluates its input, PREPL may be useful.
 It processes all of its input on explicit calls only.
-If you want a REPL to run asynchronously in its own thread, `prepl` is probably not for you.
+If you want a REPL to run asynchronously in its own thread, PREPL is probably not for you.

-`prepl` runs over a tcp network.
+PREPL runs over a tcp network.
 Here's an example:

 ```scheme
 (define REPL (make-prepl 9898)) ;; repl on tcp port 9898